gin66/tui-logger/dev_notes.md

 In `doc` folder run `vhs demo.tape`.
 Then rename `demo.gif` to current version and update Readme - currently via lib.rs

+There is another `demo-short.tape`, which is used for the demo in ratatui webside.

 # Needed tools on macos

 ```sh